andrewcoughtrie/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 time-step length.
-The driver step is responsible for calling the model step that integrates the model data forward one time-step, but will also be responsible for managing infrastructure such as reading input data, and writing some diagnostic data and writing checkpoint dumps.
+The driver step is responsible for calling the model step that integrates the model data forward one time-step, but will also be responsible for managing infrastructure such as reading input data from ancillary files or from a coupler, writing some diagnostic data and writing checkpoint dumps.

 Driver Finalise
 ~~~~~~~~~~~~~~~